Lahari2412/Testing-User-management/test.md

   - The response body should contain a success message: `"Password reset successful"`.

-  - The user's password in the database should be different from the old hashed password.

 - **Actual Result**:

   - The response status code is `200 OK`.

   - The response body contains the message `"Password reset successful"`.

-  - The user's password in the database has been updated from the old hashed password.

 - **Pass/Fail Criteria**: Pass.